FREQUENTLY ASKED QUESTIONS

 Affordable housing is a regional and a local issue, and New Westminster is working to contribute to addressing it.
-In the Connaught Heights and Queensborough neighbourhoods alone, there are more low-income residents than could be served by the two proposed affordable housing projects.
-Tenants, if eligible, will be identified by the operators of the affordable housing projects.
-While these may include existing residents of the two neighbourhoods or of New Westminster in general, they may also include residents seeking affordable housing in New Westminster.
+In the Queensborough neighbourhood alone, there are more low-income residents than could be served by the proposed affordable housing project.
+Tenants, if eligible, will be identified by the operators of the affordable housing project.
+While these may include existing residents of Queensborough or of New Westminster in general, they may also include residents seeking affordable housing in New Westminster.

 One of the most direct ways that Council can deliver affordable housing options in New Westminster is to identify City-owned sites suitable for housing, and invite non-profit housing providers to propose how they would develop them.
-Such available sites are very limited, and the properties identified in Connaught Heights and in Queensborough are some of the only suitable sites in New Westminster.
+Such available sites are very limited, and the properties identified in Queensborough are some of the only suitable properties in New Westminster.

 In August 2019, staff conducted an inventory of all City-owned properties to identify potential sites for small-sites affordable housing projects.
 A short list of five sites was identified, three of which were on the mainland and two of which were in Queensborough.
 These were identified by eliminating properties that were physically unsuited, including those that were too small for development; unusably shaped and not appropriate for safe access; without vacancy in the short-term; and within environmentally sensitive areas.
 The shortlisted sites were reviewed by senior staff in Development Services, Engineering, and Parks and Recreation to identify any foreseeable technical challenges that could complicate affordable housing development on the sites (e.g., geotechnical issues, rights-of-way, servicing requirements, land use, etc.) The five sites and staff’s evaluation were then presented for consideration by Council, which made the final site selection.